IdentityPython/pysaml2/docs/howto/config.rst

 Indicates that *either* the Authentication Response *or* the assertions contained within the response to this SP must be signed.

 Valid values are True or False.
-Default value is False.
+Default value is True.

 This configuration directive **does not** override ``want_response_signed`` or ``want_assertions_signed``.
 For example, if ``want_response_signed`` is True